UBC-MDS/DSCI-532_2024_14_mds_saves_america/README.md

 Salva Umar,
 Arturo Rey

-## ©️ License
+## License
 The app code contained within this repository is licensed under the MIT license.
-See [the license file](LICENSE.md) for more information.
+See [the license file](LICENSE) for more information.

 All reports contained here are licensed under the [Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) License](https://creativecommons.org/licenses/by-sa/4.0/).
 See [the license file](LICENSE.md) for more information.